-Since the creation of IRAs (Individual Retirement Accounts) back in the early 1970s, the IRS has always permitted an IRA to use IRA funds to buy a house, hold it, or flip real estate.
+Since the creation of the IRA (Individual Retirement Account) back in the early 1970s, the IRS has permitted an IRA to use IRA funds to buy a house, hold it, or flip real estate.
 You can find this information on the IRS website.

 Therefore, when you use a Self-Directed IRA to buy real estate, you can purchase:https://www.irafinancialgroup.com/self-directed-ira-llc-purchase-real-estate.